stritzinger/ro2erl_bridge/doc/design.md

 ## Configuration

-The bridge is designed to be highly configurable with minimal setup:

 ### Required Configuration
 - **Dispatch Callback:** Function to handle messages from the hub
   - Specified as `{Module, Function}` or `{Module, Function, Args}`
   - Called when messages are received from the hub

 ### Future Configuration Options
 - Metrics collection settings

 ## Integration with ROS2

 The bridge integrates with ROS2 through the `rosie_rclerl` library:
 - Messages from ROS2 are received via `rosie_rclerl`
 - Bridge forwards these messages to the hub
 - Messages from the hub are dispatched locally via the configured callback